nicc777/k8s-kafka-experiment/LAB.md

 On the workstation this repository was cloned on, the following additional software was used:

-* BASH (ZSH should be fine as well, but scripts were tested on NASH).
+* BASH (ZSH should be fine as well, but scripts were tested on BASH).
 * `jq` (see [homepage](https://jqlang.github.io/jq/))
 * Recent version of CLI tools:
   * `kubectl`